Tim McDonald (comedian): Television

 Since 2019, McDonald has been a regular guest on Network 10's show Have You Been Paying Attention?, in which the host Tom Gleisner quizzes guests on the top news stories of the week.
-Have You Been Paying Attention? has won a number of Logie Awards.

 McDonald also co-hosts and writes a show by Network 10 and Working Dog Productions, The Cheap Seats, alongside New Zealand comedian Melanie Bracewell.
 The Cheap Seats debuted in 2021 and takes a comedic look over the week's news, entertainment and sport.
-In the ratings, The Cheap Seats is sitting in the top 20 among the 25-54 year-old age group.
+In the ratings, The Cheap Seats is sitting in the top 20 among the 25-54 year-old age group as of August 2021.

 McDonald has also worked behind the scenes in a number of Working Dog Productions.
 He was the social media producer for Utopia, a Logie Award-winning Australian television comedy series on the ABC.